microsoftgraph/msgraph-sdk-powershell/src/Devices.CloudPrint/Devices.CloudPrint/docs/v1.0/Update-MgPrintTaskDefinitionTask.md

     - `[Id <String>]`:
     - `[CreatedBy <IMicrosoftGraphAppIdentity>]`: appIdentity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[AppId <String>]`: Refers to the unique identifier representing Application Id in the Azure Active Directory.
+      - `[AppId <String>]`: Refers to the Unique GUID representing Application Id in the Azure Active Directory.
       - `[DisplayName <String>]`: Refers to the Application Name displayed in the Azure Portal.
-      - `[ServicePrincipalId <String>]`: Refers to the unique identifier indicating Service Principal Id in Azure Active Directory for the corresponding App.
+      - `[ServicePrincipalId <String>]`: Refers to the Unique GUID indicating Service Principal Id in Azure Active Directory for the corresponding App.
       - `[ServicePrincipalName <String>]`: Refers to the Service Principal Name is the Application name in the tenant.
     - `[DisplayName <String>]`: The name of the printTaskDefinition.
     - `[Tasks <IMicrosoftGraphPrintTask1[]>]`: A list of tasks that have been created based on this definition.
 The list includes currently running tasks and recently completed tasks.
 Read-only.
   - `[ParentUrl <String>]`: The URL for the print entity that triggered this task.
-For example, https://graph.microsoft.com/beta/print/printers/{printerId}/jobs/{jobId}.
+For example, https://graph.microsoft.com/v1.0/print/printers/{printerId}/jobs/{jobId}.
 Read-only.
   - `[Status <IMicrosoftGraphPrintTaskStatus>]`: printTaskStatus
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Description <String>]`: A human-readable description of the current processing state of the printTask.